aaronpkelly/aaronpkelly.github.io/_posts/Cloud gaming.md

 List of all PS Now games: https://www.playstation.com/en-us/ps-now/ps-now-games/#all-ps-now-games

 # XBOX

+## XBOX Cloud Gaming (NEED CONTROLLER CONNECTED)

+XBOX Game Pass for PC Ultimate subscription:
+- €12.99 / month
+- you can play through your browser: https://www.xbox.com/en-ie/play

+PC Game Pass
+- €9.99 / month
+- I'm not sure if you can play in your chrome browser

+NOTE: MAKE SURE you have a controller connected before you launch the site

 ## XBOX Game Pass for PC
 It's an app, you download the games and play on a PC:
 - https://en.wikipedia.org/wiki/Xbox_Game_Pass